Fia-Hali/Orcacoin-JS/README.md

 Problems in [`Buffer (UInt8Array)`](https://github.com/feross/buffer), for example, can trivially result in **catastrophic fund loss** without any warning.
 It can do this through undermining your random number generation, accidentally producing a [duplicate `k` value](https://www.nilsschneider.net/2013/01/28/recovering-bitcoin-private-keys.html), sending Bitcoin to a malformed output script, or any of a million different ways.
 Running tests in your target environment is important and a recommended step to verify continuously.

-Finally, **adhere to best practice**.
-We are not an authoritative source of best practice, but, at the very least:

 * [Don't reuse addresses](https://en.bitcoin.it/wiki/Address_reuse).
 * Don't share BIP32 extended public keys ('xpubs').
 [They are a liability](https://bitcoin.stackexchange.com/questions/56916/derivation-of-parent-private-key-from-non-hardened-child), and it only takes 1 misplaced private key (or a buggy implementation!) and you are vulnerable to **catastrophic fund loss**.